-Besides providing an independent view on complaints of maladministration, they also act as an impartial referee for people who feel they have been treated unfairly or are dissatisfied with the way their unresolved complaint has been dealt with by the relevant agency or business organisation.
+The case examiner provides an independent view on complaints of maladministration.
+Thus, they act as an impartial referee for people who feel they got treated 'unfairly'.

-Among the list of Department for Work and Pensions agencies you can include;
+The list of Department for Work and Pensions agencies and business organisations includes:

-Note: Before contacting the Independent Case Examiner you must have already had a letter from the agency stating that it is their final response.
+Note: Before you contact the Independent Case Examiner you must have already had a letter from the agency stating that it is their final response.

 Independent Case Examiner